EpicureanHeron/ClassActivities/README.md

 ## common sequelize crud methods

 * findOne: finds a single record from a table
-* findALl: finds all records from a table
+* findAll: finds all records from a table
 * create: creates a new record in a table
 * update: updates a record or records in a table
 * destroy: deletes a record or records from a table